 Many minor hip injuries can be treated safely at home.
 Get off your feet, rest and apply ice for 10-20 minutes every two to four hours.
 For pain, try over-the-counter pain relievers such as acetaminophen, aspirin, ibuprofen, etc.

-Seek immediate medical attention if your hip pain is caused by an injury and is accompanied by:
+Seek immediate medical attention if your hip pain is caused by a sports medicine injury and is accompanied by:

 - A joint that appears deformed